Six payday loan companies charged with financial fraud

 - Obtaining consumers’ bank account information and debiting their accounts without their informed consent

-- Falsely representing that consumers’ authorizations were part of their payday loan applications
+- Falsely representing that consumers’ authorizations were part of their payday loa forms

 - Failing to conspicuously disclose that consumers would be charged for third-party trial offers automatically

 - Falsely telling consumers that they were not entitled to refunds because they agreed to enroll in the defendants’ programs and pay for them and had agreed that they could get a refund only if they asked during the initial trial period

 - Falsely promising refunds to consumers and not providing them

 Protecting yourself from payday loan fraud